-The approved General Fund budget remained constant throughout the year at £61.507 million.
-The table below summarises the general revenue fund position at the year-end and compares it to that budget.
-Overall the Authority was ahead of target in delivering its savings by £1.869m million by the year end after taking into account £0.480 million of year-end earmarked reserves required to cover expenditure re-phased from 2016/17 into future years:
+The approved General Fund budget remained constant throughout the year at £59.701 million.
+The table overleaf summarises the general revenue fund position at year-end and compares it to that budget.
+Overall, the Authority spend matched the budget after taking into account -£0.167 million of earmarked reserves drawdown at the year-end to cover planned expenditure incurred in 2018/19: